South London Gallery, 2021

 “I started to think about various geometries emerging from the architecture surrounding the space and how they might be re-integrated into it as the basis of a design.”

-Mexican artist Gabriel Orozco’s exploration of the circle is manifested not only in painting, photography, sculpture, and installation, but in recent years he has also sought to bring his study of the circle into large-scale public spaces.
-In addition to the design project for Chapultepec Park in Mexico, which is scheduled for completion this year, Orozco was commissioned by the South London Gallery in 2016 to conceive the permanent garden Orozco Garden, introducing the concepts of circles, spheres, and movement into physical space.
+Mexican artist Gabriel Orozco’s exploration of the circle is expressed not only through painting, photography, sculpture, and installation art.
+In recent years, he has also sought to bring his study of the circle into large-scale public spaces.
+In addition to the design project for Chapultepec Park in Mexico, which is scheduled for completion this year, Orozco was commissioned by the South London Gallery in 2016 to conceive the permanent Orozco Garden, introducing the concepts of circles, spheres, and movement into physical space.

-This publication was released five years after the garden project, providing a complete record of the design process of Orozco Garden.
+This publication, Orozco Garden, was released five years after the garden project, providing a complete record of the garden’s design process.
 The front and back covers are printed in intaglio on two different tones of recycled paper, echoing the York stones used in the space.
-At the end of the book, a planting plan and index are included, providing detailed captions of the locations and characteristics of the vegetation.
+At the end of the book, a planting plan and index are included, detailing the locations and characteristics of the vegetation with illustrations.